 Also, volunteers provided services throughout the year that are not recognized as contributions in the financial statements since the recognition criteria were not met.
 These services primarily related to the care of animals and the related programs.
-Volunteer hours were over 41,418 and 33,100 annually for the years ending December 31, 2022 and 2021, respectively.
+Volunteer hours were over 10,274 and 41,418 hours annually for the years ended December 31, 2023 and 2022, respectively.